 Chief David Green of the Wellford City Police Department founded a program to protect the autistic children and adults in his community.
-To further the goal of this amazing program, Vector Centerline De-Escalation Shields is rolling out an amazing nation-wide program in conjunction with Chief Green to bring autism and EDP awareness to law enforcement to better connect communities nationwide.
+To further the goal of this amazing program, Vector Centerline De-Escalation Shields is rolling out an amazing nationwide program in conjunction with Chief Green to bring autism and EDP awareness to law enforcement to better connect communities nationwide.

-Vector currently provides shields and training for officers who may have to interact with autistic children or adults.
+Vector currently provides protective barriers and training for officers who may have to interact with autistic children or adults.
 Vector provides specially designed stickers for families to place on the front door or near the front door of a home where an autistic child or adult lives.
 This sticker notifies responders at a glance that there is possibly an autistic person or child or inside.
 This sticker can also be placed on the back of a vehicle.
 In this way, an officer has a better idea of who he or she may be encountering on a call.
-If a person is acting erratically and the officer sees the sticker, this is a good indication that this child or person may be autistic and needs to be handled differently than a regular person.
+If a person is acting erratically and the officer sees the sticker, this is a good indication that this child or person may be autistic and needs to be handled differently than other calls.

-We now have a way to help prevent this and proactive officers and chiefs are asking for this life-saving equipment and training.
-Vector Centerline De-Escalation Shields has had documented saves against emotionally disturbed persons where lethal force was legally justified by an officer but not used because the officer involved was protected with a Vector Shield and attended our de-escalation training.
+We now have a way to help prevent potential tragedies and proactive officers and chiefs are asking for this life-saving equipment and training.
+Vector has documented saves involving emotionally disturbed persons where lethal force was legally justified by an officer but not used because the officer involved was protected with a Vector and attended our de-escalation training.

 There was a barricaded subject in a portable restroom who had a knife.
-Chief David Green could have been justified in lethal force by having his rifle drawn on the man in the restroom like other officers did who were there without Vector Shields.
-The Chief was protected as he had his Vector Shield and his rifle, but did not have his weapon drawn on the subject.
+Chief David Green could have been justified in lethal force by having his rifle drawn on the man in the restroom like other officers did who were there without Vectors.
+The Chief was protected as he had his Vector and his rifle but did not have his weapon drawn on the subject.
 Other officers had guns out and drawn on the portable restroom because they did not have shields to protect themselves.
-If the man would have attacked Chief Green, he was ready to respond with lethal force if needed, but it was not needed as he was protected behind a shield and the man was safely taken into custody.
+If the man would have attacked Chief Green, he was ready to respond with lethal force if needed, but it was not needed as he was protected behind a Vector and the man was safely taken into custody.
 Chief Green was protected and the barricaded subject was not in danger of getting shot by the Chief unless the man tried to attack him.
 No lethal force was used.